skyzyx/rg35xx-garlicos-macos-instructions/PROVIDING_TRANSLATIONS.md

     | `zh_hk` | Chinese, Hong Kong      |

 1. File extension is `.md`.
 The final filename would look like `installing-garlicos-single-card.es_mx.md` for the _Mexican Spanish_ translation of _Installing Garlic OS on your Anbernic RG35XX using macOS (single-card setup)_.

-1. Translations must be licensed under the terms of the [Creative Commons Zero: 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.